microsoft/ImagineCup/2-Building-a-Team/1.Choosing-Your-Teammates/README.md

  - Build the people you have recruited into a team by encouraging open mindedness, describing member roles, establishing how decisions are made, and creating avenues for collaboration.
+- Join the Imagine Cup Discord community from [your Imagine Cup account page](https://imaginecup.microsoft.com/account) to find teammates

 ## The Microsoft Garage, More Information